Jets OC Chan Gailey retires, 5 assistants let go

-NEW YORK (AP) — Jets offensive coordinator Chan Gailey has retired after two seasons on coach Todd Bowles’ staff.
+NEW YORK (AP) — Chan Gailey is calling it a career, and Todd Bowles is shaking up his coaching staff.

-In a statement issued by the team Tuesday, Gailey says he informed Bowles before this season that he would retire after the year.
-Gailey, who turns 65 on Thursday, added he felt it was best to tell Bowles early “so that he could begin to think about how he would move the team forward on offense.”
+The New York Jets announced Tuesday that Gailey has retired after two years as Bowles’ offensive coordinator, and five assistant coaches will not return following a disappointing 5-11 season.

-The team also has announced that five assistant coaches will not return next season: quarterbacks coach Kevin Patullo, running backs coach Marcel Shipp, defensive line coach Pepper Johnson, outside linebackers coach Mark Collins and defensive backs coach Joe Danna.
+Quarterbacks coach Kevin Patullo, running backs coach Marcel Shipp, defensive line coach Pepper Johnson, outside linebackers coach Mark Collins and defensive backs coach Joe Danna will not be back.

 It appears that both defensive coordinator Kacy Rodgers and special teams coordinator Brant Boyer will remain with the team.